Azathothas/Stars/README.md

 ## Python

+- [ksg97031/frida-gadget](https://github.com/ksg97031/frida-gadget) – frida-gadget is an automated tool for patching APKs to enable the use of Frida gadget by downloading the library and injecting code into the main activity.
 - [jakev/pyxamstore](https://github.com/jakev/pyxamstore) – Python utility for parsing Xamarin AssemblyStore blob files
 - [nccgroup/blackboxprotobuf](https://github.com/nccgroup/blackboxprotobuf) – Blackbox protobuf is a Burp Suite extension for decoding and modifying arbitrary protobuf messages without the protobuf type definition.
 - [abrignoni/ALEAPP](https://github.com/abrignoni/ALEAPP) – Android Logs Events And Protobuf Parser